 When the ‘N’ project presented itself, running track immediately came to mind, Legge says.
 “I have very vivid memories about the time trials for track.
 It’s not a sprinter event, but a distance event.
 The trials are always held in the evening under the stadium lights before the season starts.”
 Sprinters like Legge attend the trials to support those who are competing.

 During one of those competitions, Legge says she recalls how clear the evening sky was.
-“The stars were beautiful,” she says.
+“The stars were beatiful,” she says.
 “Everyone was running around the track.
 The windmills were behind them.
 I was supporting them.
 It was always a lot of fun.”

 Another reason Legge took special note of the sky that night: an engineering capstone project she was involved with provided additional perspective.
 The project had focused on light pollution, a problem caused by electrical lighting that negatively impacts nature and obscures its beauty.
 The capstone project Legge participated in focused on finding solutions and on “how to tell the story about light pollution and the challenge of getting people to care about protecting the night skies.”